| Activities

 Organised on April 7th 2006 by Professor Barbara Haskel and

-Professor Brian Rathbun (McGill University) as part of a Series on Europe and the European Union supported by the IES.
+Professor Brian Rathbun (McGill University) as part of a Series on Europe and the European Union supported by the IES. * National

 Identity and the Varieties of Capitalism – The State of Denmark.